mcrute/restic-reporter/README.md

 purpose of reporting metrics.
 The paths of the backup are not considered to be a grouping critera for backup sets.

-Each metric has these common labels:

-* `instance` - the name passed in the `--instance` flag at runtime.
-This is used to indicate the name of the backup set server being scraped (see Running).
-* `job` - the name of the backup job which is hard coded to `backupReporter`

 The following gauge metrics are exposed:

 * `backup_job_last_success_unixtime` - the last time that the entire